FEHA also includes pregnancy, childbirth, or related medical conditions, which employers cannot harass or fire you for.

 So photos, unwanted sexual advances, or retaliation is prohibited — our staff advocates for victimized and sexually harassed employees.

-And this includes gender discrimination, wrongful termination, and other violations of law.
+And this includes gender discrimination, wrongful termination, and other violations of the law.

 We work tirelessly to obtain justice and compensation for the harassed employee.
 Call now for a hassle-free legal consultation.
 Why not speak with a bold advocate for your legal rights at (213) 596-9642?
 You can also fill out our website contact form.